cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

  - tutorial
  - bake
  - docker
-summary: Creating a container image for CloudNativePG Operator v2.0
+summary: Using Docker's Bake to create container images for the CloudNativePG Operator v2.0.
 ---

 ## Summary
 Almost two years ago, we wrote a [blog post on building custom container images for CloudNativePG]({{% ref "/blog/creating-container-images/" %}}).
 Since then, many things have changed in the world of containers.
 One of those things has been the introduction of [Bake](https://docs.docker.com/build/bake/) in Docker, which allows you to build images using a simple configuration file.
 Bake is now our recommended way to build images for CloudNativePG.

 We will follow a simple baking recipe to create a custom container image.
 Bake will also allow you to easily build multiple images at the same time.